dxw/playbook/guides/development-workflow.md

 ---

-## Working on a ticket
+## Working on a support ticket

-Tickets can fall into two types of work flow depending on their severity.
+Support tickets can fall into two types of work flow depending on their severity.

 Most commonly tickets will simply fall into the same [story process](#the-lifecycle-of-a-story), where fixes will go through `develop` and